Gorilla suit

 Gorilla suits are a type of creature suit resembling a gorilla.
-The gorilla suit is a popular Halloween and costume party costume, and is also used as a source of humour, while more realistic suits have been used both to represent real gorillas in film and on stage.
+The gorilla suit is a popular Halloween and costume party costume, and is also used as a source of humour, while more realistic suits have been used to represent real gorillas in film and on stage.

 History

 In 1869, Noah Brooks' short story, "Mr. Columbus Coriander's Gorilla" appeared in Bret Harte's Overland Monthly Magazine.
 The story concerned a young man employed at a menagerie dressed in a gorilla suit.

 In film, gorillas are often portrayed by actors in gorilla suits.
 The 1918 silent film Tarzan of the Apes has the first known instance of an ape suit, worn by an uncredited actor.
 The early history of the art of gorilla impersonation saw the rise of Charles Gemora in the late 1920s, an early practitioner of the art in such short films as Circus Lady and the Our Gang entry Bear Shooters.
 Gemora's original gorilla suit was hand-made and stuffed with kapok.
 In later decades, in addition to abounding in the Ape Woman films (consisting of Captive Wild Woman, Jungle Woman, and The Jungle Captive) and B movies such as Bela Lugosi Meets a Brooklyn Gorilla.
-Other noted Hollywood gorilla performers were George Barrows, Steve Calvert, Ray Corrigan, and Emil Van Horn.
+Other noted Hollywood gorilla performers were George Barrows, Steve Calvert, Ray Corrigan, Emil Van Horn and Janos Prohaska.
 Marlene Dietrich famously donned a gorilla suit in the film Blonde Venus (1932), when making a stage entrance to sing "Hot Voodoo".
 This moment was parodied by the character Poison Ivy in Batman & Robin (1997).

+In a 1975 study nicknamed the "Invisible Gorilla Test", the problem of situational awareness was demonstrated when viewers were asked to watch carefully and count the number of times a team of basketball players wearing white passed the basketball back and forth while playing against a team wearing black.
+During the gameplay, a gorilla-suited human walks into the scene, stands in the midst of the players, beats his chest for a few seconds, and then exits.
+Because of situational awareness, a large percentage of viewers fail to notice the gorilla.